flutter/devtools/packages/devtools_app/release_notes/NEXT_RELEASE_NOTES.md

 ## Network profiler updates

-* Add better support for narrow viewing windows, like when this screen is embedded in the IDE. - [#7726](https://github.com/flutter/devtools/pull/7726)
+* Added better support for narrow viewing windows, like when this screen is embedded in the IDE. - [#7726](https://github.com/flutter/devtools/pull/7726)

 ## Logging updates